Evdawg/Project_3_Mosquito-borne_Diseases/README.md

 #) Open all_vis.html with live server and you shound see the visualizations open in a webpage.
 ```

+### To run the main visualization:
+	Run the index.html file located in: Kevin\index.html

 ## Collaborators:
 Ryan C.